hoojaoh/data-stunning/README.md

 This will create a directory called `data-stunning` on your computer.

 Once you have a copy of this repository, use it anyway you want.
-I point my screensaver or wallpaper configuration at the desired directory using a `slideshow` mode.
+I point my screensaver or wallpaper configuration at the images directory using a `slideshow` mode.

 ## Image Sources